 The final decision is obviously up to you and it depends on your preferences and your budget:

-- If you’re looking for a memorable and unique hotel experience in the most beautiful part of the island, then choose a boutique hotel in Oía or Imerovigli.
+- If you’re looking for a unique and memorable hotel experience, then splurge and book your stay in the most beautiful part of the island: choose a boutique hotel in Oía or Imerovigli.

-- If you travel with a tight budget but you still want to stay in the most beautiful part of Santorini, then book your hotel in Fira or Firostefani.
+- If you’re travel on a budget but you still want to stay in the most beautiful part of Santorini, then book your hotel in Fira or Firostefani.

-- If you want to explore Santorini on your own and on a budget, then look for a hotel in Karterados or Pyrgos or at Kamari and Perissa beaches.
+- If you want save as much as possible on accommodation and you don’t mind a little bit of driving, then look for a hotel in Karterados or Pyrgos or at Kamari and Perissa beaches.
 You can also find apartments, hostels, camping areas and airbnb options in the island.
-Take into account that you will have to spend a bit more in transportation if you choose to stay a bit away from the touristy areas.
+Take into account that you end up spending a bit more in transportation if you choose to stay a bit away from the touristy areas.

 Prices vary depending on the season.
 If your trip is in peak season (june to september) try to book your stay well in advance.

 Transportation in Santorini